prasenjit-net/prasenjit-net.github.io/_posts/2016-09-24-understanding-ssl-tls.md

    After the basic negotiation is done, server sends its `Certificate Chain` to client for verification.
 Clients checks the certificate with its own database if the certificate itself is found or the signer is found to be trusted.
 And the certificate matches with the server's name the client is talking to.
 Basically this authenticity check can be split into two part.

    1. Certificate Trust Check; checks if the certificate is trusted, or the signer of the certificate is trusted.
+   2. Optional Client Certificate Check; in this optional step server asks client to present its certificate and server checks the trust.
+If this step is present then it is called a `SSL authentication` or `2 Way SSL`.
-   2. Hostname Verification; checks with the hostname the client is connecting to withe the properties in certificate.
+   3. Hostname Verification; checks with the hostname the client is connecting to withe the properties in certificate.

 * Exchange Symmetric Key